 For a complete list of side effects, including serious side effects, contraindications, drug interactions, and side effects in children, see the Qsymia medication guide or talk to your provider or pharmacist.

-Know that because Qsymia contains phentermine, it’s a controlled substance and may be abused or cause dependence.
+Know that because Qsymia contains phentermine, it’s a controlled substance and may lead to abuse or dependence.

 Qsymia is less costly than popular weight-loss injections and oral Contrave (bupropion-naltrexone).
 A 30-day supply costs between $210 and $232 according to drugs.com and with its discount applied.
 That’s without insurance.
 If you have insurance that covers Qsymia, you’ll pay only your drug copay cost.